 This program produces annual estimates of investment flows, depreciation and capital stock by industry, and by province and territory.
 Estimates of net stock and depreciation are calculated using three depreciation methods, geometric, linear and hyperbolic.
 The estimates are produced for non-residential buildings, engineering construction, machinery and equipment, and intellectual property products and for 16 aggregate asset types.
 The estimates are available historically in constant, current and chained (Fisher) dollars.

 - Finance Canada uses estimates of investment, stock and deprecation in the equalization payments formula under the Fiscal Arrangements Act.
 Estimates of investment and depreciation are also used by Finance Canada to create and assess fiscal policy.

-- Industry Canada and Infrastructure Canada uses measures of investment, stocks and depreciation in studies of inter-industry and international competitiveness, in estimating potential output and in determining investment needs by industry.
+- Innovation, Science and Economic Development Canada and Infrastructure Canada use measures of investment, stock and depreciation in studies of inter-industry and international competitiveness, in estimating potential output and in determining investment needs by industry.

 - The capital stock estimates appear in the national balance sheet accounts.